aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 ### Known limitations

-Using the SQL interface of Flink CDC Sources greatly simplify the implementation of a passthrough application.
+Using the SQL interface of Flink CDC Sources greatly simplifies the implementation of a passthrough application.
 However, schema changes in the source table are ignored.

 ## References